 Personally, I stop listening to the message and looking for the errors when I know people blow smoke.
-Even if they have something worth listening too I miss it.
+Even if they have something worth listening to I miss it.
 That’s a shame, and admittedly partially my fault.
-My point though, is that credibility is on the line every time we talk.
-Its been my experience that you can get a lot more of it by being honest about what you know.
+My point though is that credibility is on the line every time we talk.
+It’s been my experience that you can get a lot more of it by being honest about what you know.
 And what you don’t know.

 I had some fun with this one

 This past weekend I shot my second “Safety Snake Bite” video for safeopedia.com.
 Check it out below or on their YouTube channel.
 Give it a watch and let me know what you think.
 And if you’re interested in reading the original account of when this took place (I really didn’t make it up), check out this post: https://relentlesssafety.com/you-call-that-safety-training/

 The video was a lot of fun, but I think the topic deserves even more attention.
 I talk with other professionals, read, research, and ponder safety just as much (if not more than) as anyone.
 This topic didn’t so much pop into my head as it has been sitting there waiting for years.
 It simply amazes me that there are so many who would rather wing-it than learn it.
 That’s a disservice for more than one reason:

 - As previously mentioned, people know when you’re full of it.